murugaveldev/Optimizing_Spam_Filtering/README.md

 ## Usage
 - Open the web interface in your browser at http://localhost:5000/
 - Input your Message
-- Click the "Check the Message" button
+- Click the "Check the Message" button and  classify the ham or spam message

 ## Contributors
 - Murugavel S